 Dr. Donna Shai is in the process of completing a research article on women's homicides in Philadelphia.
 Dr. Shai’s central aim is to check for media distortion bias by studying newspaper coverage of homicides by race and age.
 In addition, Dr. Shai is investigating fatal and non-fatal fire-related injuries in Anchorage, Alaska.

 Dr. Peter Knapp is working on discontinuous processes of social mobilization such as Occupy Wall Street.
 He presented a version of this work at the American Sociological Association meeting this past August.

-Our newest addition to the department, Dr. Rory Kramer, is working on two research projects related to racial residential segregation.
+Dr. Rory Kramer is working on two research projects related to racial residential segregation.
 The first is an attempt to improve measures of evenness in multiracial contexts using a novel entropy-based index of segregation.
 The second uses spatial analysis to shift the focus of the study from the neighborhood itself to the impact of physical boundaries on the (im)permanence of local residential segregation in Philadelphia between 1990 and 2010.

 Drs.
-Bernard Gallagher and Brian Jones have initiated a new stage of their long-term study of the causes of schizophrenia with the assistance of the departmental Research Associate, Mariana Pardes.
+Bernard Gallagher and Brian Jones have initiated a new stage of their long-term study of the causes of schizophrenia.
 They are presently examining the relative strength of the roles of genes and environmental stressors on the subtypes of schizophrenia.